The Effective Depth Paradox: Evaluating the Relationship between Architectural Topology and Trainability in Deep CNNs: Results

 \subsection{Accuracy as a Function of Depth}

-Table~\ref{tab:depth_accuracy} presents the primary empirical results, jointly reporting nominal depth, classification accuracy, computational cost (MACs), and model size for representative VGG, ResNet, and GoogLeNet variants.
-By controlling the training protocol and evaluation conditions in architectures, the table isolates how increasing depth translates into accuracy gains under different architectural designs.
+Table~\ref{tab:depth_accuracy} summarizes the primary findings, listing $D_{\mathrm{nom}}$ and $D_{\mathrm{eff}}$, classification accuracy, computational cost (MACs), and model size (parameters).
+By standardizing the training protocol — specifically the 224 × 224 upscaling and unified optimizer settings — the results isolate how increasing depth translates into accuracy gains across different design philosophies.